 The USDA Custom Average Tool (CAT) determines average prices for any commodity available in Shipping Point (Point of Production-to-Wholesale), Terminal Market (Wholesale-to-Retail), and Retail Market (Major Retail) reports.
 CAT provides the flexibility to narrow the average price selection down to a very granular range or by broadening the average price range.
 This tool empowers users with the capability to determine what price averages are most meaningful to their applications.

 - Campbell Risk Management has an insurance program designed for farmers marketing products off the farm.
-The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and from speaking with them, they can write a policy for not much more money that would cover products sold to any outlet.
+The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and upon request, they can also write a policy that would cover products sold to any outlet.

 - Farm Commons offers terrific legal resources and guides for sustainability minded farmers.